tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ### Bitcoin: a revolutionary protocol

 As we have seen in the previous chapter, the Bitcoin protocol is neutral towards all its users.
-Thanks to consensus rules and cryptography, we can record transactions immutably in a global public ledger, guaranteeing monetary value transfers without any trusted third party.
-The second-layer infrastructure (and soon the third layer, with RGB) allows for network scalability and the development of new functionalities, especially to address scaling issues.
+Thanks to consensus rules and cryptography, we can immutably record transactions in a global public ledger, guaranteeing monetary value transfers without any trusted third party.
+The second-layer infrastructure (and soon the third layer, with RGB) is used for network scalability and the development of new functionalities.

-Bitcoin has all the necessary characteristics to be an efficient and healthy currency: divisible, instantly transportable, uncensorable, negligible cost for verification, and with a monetary policy already set for centuries to come with these 21 million units.
-Bitcoin is pseudonymous and can be exchanged anywhere in the world without any authorization from any entity, you just need to hold your own private keys - as the saying goes "Not your keys, not your bitcoins".
+Bitcoin has all the necessary characteristics to be an efficient and healthy currency: divisible, instantly transportable, uncensorable, negligible verification costs, and with a monetary policy already set to 21 million units for centuries to come.
+Bitcoin is pseudonymous and can be exchanged anywhere in the world without any authorization from any entity.
+You just need to hold your own private keys and remember the saying "Not your keys, not your bitcoins".

-Bitcoin is adopted by diverse groups of people, from cryptographers to libertarians to traditional businesses and even a country.
-However, Bitcoin is for everyone, and its number of users is growing, as is the number of Bitcoin nodes that serve as guardians of transaction history, ensuring its decentralization.
+It is adopted by diverse groups of people, from cryptographers, to libertarians, to traditional businesses, and even entire countries.
+However, Bitcoin is for everyone, and as the number of users is growing, so does the number of Bitcoin nodes that serve as guardians of transaction history, ensuring its decentralization.

-Bitcoin cannot be stopped anymore and cannot be censored anymore.
-It is a peaceful revolution to change the monetary system and enable financial inclusivity.
+Bitcoin cannot be stopped and cannot be censored anymore.
+It is a peaceful revolution that changes the monetary system and enables financial inclusivity.
 Users can obtain bitcoins by accepting them for their trade or by buying them through regulated or unregulated platforms.
-Bitcoins can be stored in wallets, mobile applications, or physical devices.
-No trusted intermediary in Bitcoin, Bitcoin advocates transparency, freedom, and individual responsibility - as the saying goes "Don't Trust, Verify".
+They can store funds in their wallets, mobile applications, or physical devices, without the need of trusted intermediaries.
+Bitcoin advocates transparency, freedom, and individual responsibility: as the saying goes "Don't Trust, Verify".

-Changing the financial system requires changing the currency.
-Satoshi created Bitcoin in 2008 to propose an attempt at this.
-Having access to easy and "magical" money corrupts.
-Bitcoin is therefore an alternative to build a new neutral monetary system.
-Bitcoin allows for the emancipation from the banking system.
-It is a social phenomenon that leads us to participate in a peaceful revolution.
+Satoshi created Bitcoin in 2008 to propose a change the financial system, through the change of the currency, because he knew that having access to easy and "magical" money easily brings to corruption.
+Bitcoin is therefore an alternative to build a new neutral monetary system, as it allows for the emancipation from the banking system.
+In the end, it is a social phenomenon that encourages us to participate in a peaceful revolution.
 Are you ready to join?

 ## Acknowledgments and keep digging the rabbit hole
 <chapterId>c153facd-fe77-5954-b18b-d0e2243e787a</chapterId>

 ### Go further

 Congratulations on completing this BTC 101 course!
-I sincerely hope you enjoyed it and it opened doors for you.
-Your discovery of bitcoin is just beginning, and I invite you to explore all the other courses available at the university.
+We sincerely hope you enjoyed it and it opened doors for you.
+Your discovery of Bitcoin is just at the beginning, so we invite you to explore all the other courses available at the university.
+Besides, you will also find many posters dedicated to this course in the [21 posters section](https://testnet.planb.network/en/resources/bet).
+Feel free to use that content, and remember to tag us on [X!](https://x.com/planb_network)

-- [BTC 102](https://planb.network/courses/btc101) will help you set up your bitcoin plan
+- [BTC 102](https://planb.network/courses/btc101) will help you set up your Bitcoin plan
-- [LNP 201](https://planb.network/courses/lnp201) will allow you to discover the Lightning Network, a second-layer payment network
+- [LNP 201](https://planb.network/courses/lnp201) will let you discover the Lightning Network, a second-layer payment network
 - [ECO 201](https://planb.network/courses/eco201) will cover Austrian economics
 - [SCU 101](https://planb.network/courses/scu101) will allow you to update your digital security
-- [MIN 201](https://planb.network/courses/min201) to learn more about mining
+- [MIN 201](https://planb.network/courses/min201) will teach you more about mining
 - and many more...

 ## Support us
 <chapterId>3e6e756b-b6c4-5d41-bece-767922348067</chapterId>

 This course, as well as all the content on this university, has been offered to you for free by our community.
-To support us, you can share it with others, become a member of the university, and even contribute to its development via [our GitHub](https://github.com/PlanB-Network/bitcoin-educational-content).
+To support us, you can share it with others, become a member of the academy, and even contribute to its development via [our GitHub](https://github.com/PlanB-Network/bitcoin-educational-content).
 On behalf of the entire team, thank you!